Skip to main content

 Trajectory Analysis

-Evaluate reasoning path, not just final answer
+Evaluate the reasoning path and tool calls, not just the final answer

 Tool Accuracy